effector/nextjs-legacy/README.md

 The `withFork` accepts a config object as a parameter:

 - `debug` (optional, boolean) : enable debug logging
+- `serializeIgnore` (optional, array) : stores whose values ​​should not be sent to the client after serialization

 ## Server payload